albbaous/Dissertation/README.md

 !!
 Remove the top left corner value that it adds as that should remain empty !!

+- ``traits2.csv`` found here is the traits file used in the final scoary run

 ## Running Scoary

 - Download using: